-Our organisation is committed to meeting the milestones of Kia Toipoto - the Public Service Gender, Māori, Pacific, and Ethnic Pay Gaps Action Plan 2021-24
+Our organisation is committed to meeting the milestones of Kia Toipoto - the Public Service Gender, Māori, Pacific, and Ethnic Pay Gaps Action Plan 2021-24.

-At 1 December 2022, our gender pay gap (based on the median hourly rate for all permanent employees, including the chief executive) is 10.4%.
+At 15 March 2023, our gender pay gap (based on the median hourly rate for all permanent employees, including the chief executive) is 10%.
 We will next update this statistic as part of our annual pay review cycle, effective 1 July each year.
 The FMA is committed to ensuring we recruit more females into senior roles, and that we have a gender balance across all levels within the organisation.
 This will see a decrease in the gender pay gap for the organisation.
 The FMA will do this by ensuring a balanced recruitment pool of both male and female candidates are presented for all vacancies.

 At the pay equity level, equal pay for roles of equal size, we have a good level of equity for our people in the bands.